-Fleur de sel is French for “flower of salt.”
-It is a very expensive kind of sea salt that gathered from evaporated sea water from several coastal areas of the world, including most famously from the marshes of the Guérande in Brittany (Fleur de sel de Guérande) as well as other areas of the west coast of France such as Vendée, Aigues-Mortes, Île de Ré, and Noirmoutier 1, and Aigues-Mortes in the South.
+This very expensive sea salt is gathered from evaporated seawater from several coastal areas of the world, including most famously from the marshes of the Guérande in Brittany (Fleur de sel de Guérande), as well as other areas of the west coast of France, such as Vendée, Aigues-Mortes, Île de Ré, and Noirmoutier, and Aigues-Mortes in the South.

 Due to its costs, and according to some, its delicate, less salty flavor, fleur de sel is normally used as a condiment or “finishing salt” to be sprinkled on food rather than as a cooking seasoning.